Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Straight-line realizability of windrose-planar graphs

 In Theorem~\ref{th:plane-characterization}, we proved that any windrose-planar \qc graph can be realized with one bend per edge.
 In this section, we ask whether this is possible even with straight-line edges.
 We remark that every upward-planar directed graph admits a straight-line upward-planar drawing~\cite{efln-sldahgcg-06}.

-In Theorem~\ref{th:3-trees}, we answer the above question in the positive for a particular class of graphs, in which every block is either an edge or a planar $3$-tree.
+In Theorem~\ref{th:3-trees} we answer the above question in the positive for a particular class of graphs, in which every block is either an edge or a planar $3$-tree.
 Note that this class also includes trees as a subclass.
-On the other hand, in Theorem~\ref{th:exparea}, we give a family of q-contrained graphs that require exponential area if drawn straight-line, and in Theorem~\ref{th:bimonotone}, we provide a negative result for the straight-line realizability in a setting that is strongly related to the one we study.
-This answers an open question posed by Fulek et al.~\cite{fpss-htmd-11}.
+On the other hand, in Theorem~\ref{th:exparea}, we give a family of \qc graphs that require exponential area if drawn straight-line, and in Theorem~\ref{th:bimonotone}, we provide a negative result for the straight-line realizability in a setting that is strongly related to the one we study.
+This answers an open question posed by Fulek, Pelsmajer, Schaefer and \v{S}tefankovi\v{c}~\cite{fpss-htmd-11}.